Niki Davis: Associations

-She is a Research Advisor to the 'Better Start Literacy Approach' programme. and served on the advisory board of the National Language Foreign Resource Centre, the University of Hawai'i at Mānoa from 2014 to 2017.
+She is a Research Advisor to the Better Start Literacy Approach programme and served on the advisory board of the National Language Foreign Resource Centre, the University of Hawaiʻi at Mānoa from 2014 to 2017.

 Research

 Learning in a global context

 In 1996, the European Commission released the Report of the Task Force: Educational Software and Multimedia Task force report which Davis said indicated the high priority that was being placed on the importance of distant learning techniques into education systems so that location no longer determined the ability of people to become skilled and educated.

 The globalisation of education and the need for teachers to be trained in the use of information communications technology (ICT) to incorporate global themes into learning, became a research focus for Davis.
-In 1999, she developed a set of principles for future teacher education that would use research to understand the role of ICT in increasing access to learning on a global scale and "stimulating rich contexts for critical reflection."
+In 1999, she developed a set of principles for future teacher education that would use research to understand the role of ICT in increasing access to learning on a global scale and "stimulating rich contexts for critical reflection".
 Davis drew attention to the challenges for society as the world adjusted to a collaborative environment and the importance of the teaching profession becoming more evidence-based.
 In the same paper, Davis noted that this was about fitting education into complex cultures by integrating new technologies into an inclusive approach to understanding inequalities.